PaulMcMillan/hue/README.md

 Hue
 ===

 Python bindings for the Philips Hue api.
+These are written against the official hue api documentation, and will generally follow its lead.
+Variable names will follow the json naming rather than introduce differences to satisfy python style requirements.

 See example.py for basic usage, and the tests and code for further details.